nnMIL: A generalizable multiple instance learning framework for computational pathology

-We further evaluated the robustness of nnMIL to hyperparameter choices, focusing on hidden dimension, bag size, and inference stride.
-Across all tasks and datasets, nnMIL exhibits consistently stable behavior under broad parameter variations (\textbf{Extended Data \cref{fig:abl_study}}).
-First, the hidden dimension shows a near-flat performance curve, with a broad optimum centered around 256.
-This flatness indicates that nnMIL does not depend on a finely tuned embedding size; instead, a wide range of moderate values (128–512) achieves nearly identical accuracy.
-In practice, selecting 256 serves as a strong default, preserving sufficient representational capacity while controlling memory usage, thus eliminating the need for extensive hyperparameter search.
-Similarly, model accuracy remains stable across different bag sizes, with only a mild saturation trend, where performance plateaus beyond the median bag length.
-This suggests that nnMIL effectively captures essential slide-level information even without large bag sizes.
-Finally, inference stride primarily affects computational cost rather than predictive accuracy.
-Varying the stride alters efficiency but produces negligible accuracy differences, enabling users to flexibly adjust inference speed without compromising performance.
-Together, these results highlight that nnMIL delivers high and reliable performance across a wide range of hyperparameter configurations, reinforcing its scalability, robustness, and ease of practical deployment.
+We further evaluated the robustness of nnMIL for hyperparameter choices, focusing on hidden dimension, bag size, inference stride, dropout ratio, and mini-batch sampling strategy.
+Across all tasks and datasets, nnMIL exhibited consistently stable behavior under broad parameter variations ({\textbf{\hyperref[edfig:5]{Extended Data Fig. 5} (b)}}).
+First, the hidden dimension showed a near-flat performance curve, with a broad optimum centered around 256.
+This flatness indicates that nnMIL does not depend on a finely tuned embedding size; instead, a wide range of moderate values (128--512) achieves nearly identical performance.
+In practice, selecting 256 serves as a strong default, preserving sufficient representational capacity while controlling memory usage and reducing the need for extensive hyperparameter search.
+Similarly, model performance remains stable across different bag sizes, with only a mild saturation trend, where performance plateaus beyond the median bag length.
+This suggests that nnMIL effectively captures essential slide-level information without requiring excessively large bags.
+Then, inference stride primarily affects computational cost rather than predictive performance.
+Varying the stride altered efficiency but produced negligible performance differences, enabling users to flexibly adjust inference speed without substantially compromising performance.
+Finally, the mini-batch sampling strategy also had a noticeable positive impact on model performance in certain tasks, including disease diagnosis and biomarker detection.
+As shown in {\textbf{\hyperref[edfig:5]{Extended Data Fig. 5} (c)}}, task-aware sampling outperforms random sampling across multiple settings, while preserving low variance.
+This demonstrates that nnMIL benefits from informed sampling without being highly sensitive to the exact sampling configuration, further supporting its robustness in practical large-scale training settings.